shashim9/roam-logseq-cleaner/README.md

 Merge multiple **Roam Research** or **Logseq** JSON / ZIP exports into a _single_, duplicate‑free backup that Roam can import as a fresh graph.

+Particularly useful for people who've gone from Roam to Logseq, and then back to Roam.

 IMPORTANT: All code (and this README) was written by ChatGPT o3.
 I've used this on my own graphs and it seems to work fine, but use at your own peril.

 ## Features